piklestf2/pikles-hud/doc/options.md

 works the best.

 Also, there are three "styles" for Fog's font:
-* `"FogCrosshair"` - normal, no outline or anti-aliasing; use this for most things
+* `FogCrosshair` - normal, no outline or anti-aliasing; use this for most things
-* `"FogCrosshairAntiAlias"` - anti-aliasing; use this for crosshairs with round elements
+* `FogCrosshairAntiAlias` - anti-aliasing; use this for crosshairs with round elements
-* `"FogCrosshairOutline"` - use for an outline; personal preference really
+* `FogCrosshairOutline` - use for an outline; personal preference really

 ## Hit Markers
 These are four red squares around the crosshair that are visible for 0.95